gmcmacran/time_series_M4/README.md

 Neural forecast is a collection of 18 different deep learning models specifically focused on time series analysis.
-They span many categories including recurrent neural networks, multi layer perceptrons, transformers, and convolutional neural networks.
+They span many categories including recurrent neural networks, multilayer perceptron, transformers, and convolutional neural networks.
 All models are implemented with pytorch lightning meaning all models can run on a CPU, a GPU, or multiple GPUs.